May 02, 2023

 - Select a platform.
 Make sure your chosen social media platform fits your content type and is frequented by your main demographics.

-5. Start a Dropshipping Business
+4. Start a Dropshipping Business

 6. Become a Content Writer or a Copywriter

 Content writing and copywriting are perfect online side hustles for people who are passionate about writing and learning new things.

 Like many other side gigs in this list, the income can be higher when combined with other monetization methods, such as affiliate marketing and online mentoring.